You are here

 In Australia, TGA regulates what ingredient name is used on medicine labels, in product information documents and Consumer Medicine Information leaflets.

 This information will be included on labels to help reduce confusion for health professionals and consumers.

-There will be a four year transition period for these changes, from April 2016 to April 2020.
+A four year transition period was set for these changes, until 30 April 2020.